PearsonEducation/StatsAgg/src/main/webapp/docs/StatsAgg_API.md

 *  **JSON Fields**

-    `Name=[String] A unique name for this ‘alert suspension’.
+    `Name=[String] A unique name for this ‘suspension’.
 Other than uniqueness, the only limitation is that it must be under 500 characters long.`

     `Description=[String] `

-	`Enabled=[String] If you want the alert suspension to be enabled after creation or alteration, then check this checkbox.
-When an ‘alert suspension’ is disabled, the alert suspension won’t be able to suspend any caution or danger alerts.`
+	`Enabled=[String] If you want the suspension to be enabled after creation or alteration, then check this checkbox.
+When an ‘suspension’ is disabled, the suspension won’t be able to suspend any caution or danger alerts.`

 	`SuspendNotificationOnly=[String] When checked, suspended alerts still evaluate their alert criteria (and display the caution/danger triggered status on the StatsAgg WebUI); they just don’t send out emails alerts.
 When unchecked, suspended alerts will not be evaluated at all.
 The most common approach is to have this field checked.`